Meet Our Team

 Therapist Associate

 Sarita Shrestha is a dedicated and compassionate Social Worker with a Master’s degree in Social Work, a Postgraduate degree in Women’s Studies, and a Master of Health Care Management.
-She has extensive experience working with diverse populations, including differently-abled individuals, those diagnosed with autism spectrum disorders, intimate partner violence, marginalized communities, and immigrants.
+She has extensive experience working with diverse populations, including differently-abled individuals, those diagnosed with autism spectrum disorders, those experiencing intimate partner violence, marginalized communities, and immigrants.
 Having personally navigated the immigrant experience, Sarita brings a unique understanding of the challenges faced by these communities.

 She specializes in anticipatory grief and bereavement support, offering holistic care that addresses the physical, mental, emotional, and spiritual well-being of clients and their families.
 Sarita’s approach includes developing individualized care plans, advanced care planning, and grief support, ensuring families are supported through difficult transitions.
-Her work is grounded in Client-Centered and Anti-Oppressive approaches, with a deep commitment to social justice, advocacy, and creating stronger, more supported families.
+Her work is grounded in Client-Centred and Anti-Oppressive approaches, with a deep commitment to social justice, advocacy, and creating stronger, more supported families.

 Kimberly Desmoulin (she/her)